ashuthosh-mr/RISC-V-On-FPGA-Labs/README.md

 <br/>

-This course was conducted to undergraduate students of electronics department at CHIPS Lab, PES University.
+This course was conducted for undergraduate students of electronics department at CHIPS Lab, PES University.

 <br/>